 Mahogany Hammock Trail – another short trail, similar to the Anhinga trail but with fewer Everglades animals.
 Good if you want more steps on your fitness tracker.

 On my first tour of the Everglades, I got up early (thanks, jet-lag), decided to explore south of Homestead during the day before driving all the way down to Key West where I stayed overnight.
 Don’t do this.
 It’s too far, too crammed an itinerary and, to be honest, the south isn’t the most interesting part of the Everglades National Park.

 On my second visit, I tweaked the itinerary and had a much better experience.
-I left from Miami in the morning, picked up the car from the airport, drove north of Homestead, explored the park, stayed overnight in Everglades City, did an air boat tour the next morning then scooted over to the Florida Keys.
+I left from Miami in the morning, picked up the car from the airport, drove north of Homestead, explored the park, stayed overnight in Everglades City, did an air boat tour the next morning then took a road trip through the Florida Keys.
 This was overall a much better itinerary.